 |FORMAT||In-person, enrollment is limited to 8 students.
 Please review our COVID-19 Safety Protocols for complete information about requirements for students, faculty, and staff.|

 |PREREQS||Photography I: Digital; Students must have a Digital SLR Camera (or equivalent) with video capability|

 |CREDITS||3 – Fulfills Elective requirement for Certificate Program|

-- Students must have a Digital SLR Camera with video capability.
+- Students must have a Digital SLR, mirrorless, or smartphone camera with video capability.